MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 function ListGroup() {
   let items = ["Tokyo", "New York"];
   // we start by the word handle by convention, and then we specify the type of events
-  // in this case the type of the event is a click event, we call this an event Handler const handleClick = (event: MouseEvent) => console.log(event);
+  // in this case the type of the event is a click event, we call this an event handler const handleClick = (event: MouseEvent) => console.log(event);
-  // Here we will have a worning from Ts compiler saying: Parameter 'event' implicitly has 'any' type
+  // Here we will have a warning from Ts compiler saying: Parameter 'event' implicitly has 'any' type
   // The reason is Ts compiler doesn't know the type of this parameter, if we use the dot operator
-  // we cannot see any property of this event object, this is where we need to specify the type of our
-  // parameters so we get auto completion and type safety
+  // we cannot see any property of this event object, this is where we need to specify the type of our parameters so we get auto completion and type safety

   // Solution: import the MouseEvent as you can see on top of the code
   // add the type after the parameter, we call this type annotation in TypeScript
   // like this we can see the properties of the MouseEvent object, we can have auto completion and type-safety
-  // and it is easier to refactor or restructure the code return (
+  // and it's easier to refactor or restructure the code return (
     <ul>
       {items.length === 0 && <p>No item found</p>}